joaop-mirfa/vault-common/common/Software Arch Principles/SOLID Principles/SOLID.md

 	- Inheritance
 	- Polymorphism

+Originally compiled by Robert C. Martin in the 1990s,

+these principles provide a clear pathway for moving from tightly coupled code with poor cohesion and little encapsulation to the desired results of loosely coupled code, operating very cohesively and encapsulating the real needs of the business appropriately.

 Being familiar with this principles these principles will make you more effective, and important part to fully understand design patterns

 The **SOLID** design principles help us create maintainable, reusable, and flexible software designs.